Sverker the Younger: Family

 With his first wife, the Danish noble Benedicta Ebbesdatter (Galen branch of the Hvide family), b. c.
 1165/70, d.
-1200), whom he married before 1190 when yet living in Denmark, Sverker had at least one well-attested daughter, Helena Sverkersdotter.
+1200), whom he married before 1190 when yet living in Denmark, Sverker had at least one well-attested daughter, Helena.
 There were possibly further children, such as Karl Sverkersson who according to Norwegian sources married a daughter of king Sverre of Norway and lost his life in 1198; his position is however doubtful, and if he was King Sverker's son he died in adolescence at the latest.
 There were possibly even two other daughters, Margaret and Christina, married to Witzlav of Rügen and Henry II, Lord of Mecklenburg ("Henry Borwin" in some later texts), respectively.
 The genealogical reconstruction is based on vague contemporary statements – however, Margaret and Christina may just have been Sverker's first wife's kinswomen.

-The second marriage in 1200 with Ingegerd Birgersdotter of Bjelbo, daughter of the Folkunge Jarl Birger Brosa, produced a son and heir, Jon (1201–1222), who was chosen king of Sweden 1216 as John I of Sweden.
+The second marriage in 1200 with Ingegerd, daughter of the Folkunge Jarl Birger Brosa, produced a son and heir, Johan (1201–1222), who was chosen king of Sweden 1216.

-It has also been argued however that it is possible Ingegerd Birgersdotter was in fact Sverker's first wife, and Benedicta Ebeesdatter his second, and that possibly more of the evidence may point to this conclusion instead.
+It has also been argued however that it is possible Ingegerd was in fact Sverker's first wife, and Benedicta his second, and that possibly more of the evidence may point to this conclusion instead.

-His attested daughter Helena Sverkersdotter married (earl) Sune Folkason of the family of Bjelbo, justiciar of Västergötland.
-Their daughters Catherine of Ymseborg and Benedicta of Bjelbo became pawns in marriages to gain Swedish succession after 1222, when the Sverker dynasty became extinct in male line.
-Catherine was married to the rival dynasty's heir Eric XI of Sweden but they remained apparently childless.
-Benedikte married Svantepolk of Viby and had several daughters, who married Swedish noblemen.
-Several Swedish noble families claim descent from Benedikte.
+His attested daughter Helena Sverkersdotter married (earl) Sune Folkesson of the family of Bjälbo, justiciar of Västergötland.
+Their daughters Catherine and Benedicta became pawns in marriages to gain Swedish succession after 1222, when the Sverker dynasty became extinct in male line.
+Catherine was married to the rival dynasty's heir King Erik Eriksson but they remained apparently childless.
+Benedicta married Svantepolk of Viby and had several daughters, who married Swedish noblemen.
+Several Swedish noble families claim descent from Benedicta.